Joey DeFrancesco: Recording

 DeFrancesco was 16 years old when he signed an exclusive recording contract with Columbia Records.
 The following year he released his first record, titled All of Me.
 His performance on All of Me has been attributed as helping bring back the organ to jazz music during the 1980s.
 That same year, DeFrancesco joined Miles Davis and his band on a five-week concert tour in Europe.
-He followed up with playing keyboards on Davis' album Amandla, which reached No. 1 on the Contemporary Jazz Albums chart in 1989.
+He followed up with playing keyboards on Davis's album Amandla, which reached No. 1 on the Contemporary Jazz Albums chart in 1989.
 DeFrancesco started playing the trumpet around the same time, inspired by the sound of Davis.
 DeFrancesco was originally spotted by Davis during a performance on the television show called Time Out.
-He was performing on the set along with high school classmate Christian McBride when Davis asked the show's host, "what's your organ player's name", referring to DeFrancesco.
+He was performing on the set, along with high school classmate Christian McBride when Davis asked the show's host, "what's your organ player's name", referring to DeFrancesco.
 DeFrancesco's recording deal with Columbia included 5 albums.
 In addition to All of Me, he released Where Were You?
-(1990), Part III (1991), Reboppin’ (1992), and Live at the 5 Spot (1993).
+(1990), Part III (1991), Reboppin (1992), and Live at the 5 Spot (1993).